yasiryagi/helpdesk/roles/content-curators/README.md

 ### Regular Checks
 At some defined (minimum) frequency, the Curator reviews all new videos and channels uploaded.

-To avoid everyone stepping on each other’s toes, the Lead should consider splitting the workload between the team, e.g., by day/time and if required, also by language, category, etc.
+To avoid everyone stepping on each other’s toes, the Lead should consider splitting the workload between the team, e.g. by day/time and if required, also by language, category, etc.

 Each review of this kind should be reported in a designated thread on the Forum, for both the Council and Channel Owners on the Forum.